We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 MSRP $400 on REI

-When you need the best possible vision at night, you need the most powerful bike lights.
-The one we recommend is the Light & Motion Seca 2500.
+When you need the best possible vision at night, you need the most powerful bike LED lights.
+The brightest bike light we recommend is the Light & Motion Seca 2500.
 It is the best bike light for night riding.

-This front light has a maximum light output of 2,500 lumens through a custom-made reflector that ensures a smooth beam pattern.
+This bicycle headlight has a maximum light output of 2,500 lumens through a custom-made reflector that ensures a smooth beam pattern.

 You can use Light & Motion Seca 2500 in three modes: High, Low, and Flashing.
 The modes are easily selected with the press of a button, so you can do it while you’re riding, even with your gloves on.